thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 7.3.
 The Actions we need happen to already be defined as part of the Movable class, so they and their corresponding mappings just need to be registered in the PlaceDefault class.
 Open PlaceDefault.ts, locate the existing declaration of the "actions" variable, and add the following elements to the array, adding commas as necessary:

-	Movable.actionAccelerateDown(),
-	Movable.actionAccelerateLeft(),
-	Movable.actionAccelerateRight(),
-	Movable.actionAccelerateUp()
+	Movable.actionAccelerateAndFaceLeft(),
+	Movable.actionAccelerateAndFaceRight(),

+	Movable.actionAccelerateWithoutFacingUp(),
+	Movable.actionAccelerateWithoutFacingDown(),

+Note that the actions selected mean that, when accelerating left and right, the player ship will turn to face the chosen direction, but it will not change direction when accelerating up and down.
+This matches the behavior in the original game.

 7.4.
 Still in PlaceDefault.ts, locate the existing declaration of the "actionToInputsMappings" array, and add these items, adjusting commas as necessary:

 	ActionToInputsMapping.fromActionNameAndInputName
 	(
-		Movable.actionAccelerateDown().name,
-		inputNames.ArrowDown
+		Movable.actionAccelerateAndFaceLeft().name,
+		inputs.ArrowLeft.name
 	),
 	ActionToInputsMapping.fromActionNameAndInputName
 	(
-		Movable.actionAccelerateLeft().name,
-		inputNames.ArrowLeft
+		Movable.actionAccelerateAndFaceRight().name,
+		inputs.ArrowRight.name
 	),

 	ActionToInputsMapping.fromActionNameAndInputName
 	(
-		Movable.actionAccelerateRight().name,
-		inputNames.ArrowRight
+		Movable.actionAccelerateWithoutFacingDown().name,
+		inputs.ArrowDown.name
 	),
 	ActionToInputsMapping.fromActionNameAndInputName
 	(
-		Movable.actionAccelerateUp().name,
-		inputNames.ArrowUp
+		Movable.actionAccelerateWithoutFacingUp().name,
+		inputs.ArrowUp.name
 	)

 7.4.
-This code defines the Actions and the input mappings for them, but in order to actually use them, we'll need to give the Ship entity the Movable property.
+This code defines the Actions and the input mappings for them, but in order to actually use them, we'll need to give the Player entity the Movable property.
 We also need to change its Actor property's activity so that it listens to the user's input rather than mindlessly shuttling back and forth forever.

 7.5.
-Open Ship.ts and replace the existing declaration of the Actor property with the following text, adjusting commas as necessary:
+Open Player.ts and replace the existing declaration of the Actor property with the following text, adjusting commas as necessary:

 	Actor.fromActivityDefnName
 	(
 		UserInputListener.activityDefn().name
 	)

 7.6.
-Still in Ship.ts, add the following to the list of properties just modified, adjusting commas as necessary:
+Still in Player.ts, add the following to the list of properties just modified, adjusting commas as necessary:

 	Movable.fromAccelerationAndSpeedMax(0.2, 2)

 7.7.
-Also, now that we're not using the "DoSpaceshipStuff" ActivityDefn, we can remove the declaration of the static Ship.activityDefnDoSpaceshipStuffBuild() method entirely.
+Also, now that we're not using the "DoSpaceshipStuff" ActivityDefn, we can remove the declaration of the static Player.activityDefnDoSpaceshipStuffBuild() method entirely.
 (I know we just added it, but less code is always better!
 Technically, for quality's sake we should've quit before we started.)

 7.8.
 Because we removed the declaration of the "DoSpaceshipStuff" ActivityDefn, we'll also need to remove the reference to it.
-Open WorldGame.ts and, in the static .defnBuild() method, remove the line "Ship.activityDefnDoSpaceshipStuffBuild()" from the ActivityDefns being passed to the WorldDefn constructor call.
+Open WorldGame.ts and, in the static .defnBuild() method, remove the line "Player.activityDefnDoSpaceshipStuffBuild()" from the ActivityDefns being passed to the WorldDefn constructor call.

 7.9.
-Now that the Ship entity is listening for user input, we no longer need that instance of UserInputListener() that came built-in to the stub code.
+Now that the Player entity is listening for user input, we no longer need that instance of UserInputListener() that came built-in to the stub code.
 Two entities listening and reacting to the same input might get weird.
 Open PlaceDefault.ts again and, in the constructor, remove the line "new UserInputListener()" from the list of entities being passed to the super() call.

 7.10.
 Run the _Build script and refresh the web browser.
 Use the arrow keys to cause the spaceship to acelerate up, down, left, and right.
 You're a driver, you're a winner.